tdrose01/EHR-Eng/README.md

 ## Usage

 1. Access the application at `http://localhost:8080/login.html`
+2. Alternatively, try the Vue.js version at `http://localhost:8080/login_vue.html`
-2. Login with provided credentials
+3. Login with provided credentials
-3. Navigate through the dashboard to access patients, appointments, and records
+4. Navigate through the dashboard to access patients, appointments, and records

 ## Testing